Azure/terraform-azurerm-avm-res-network-ipgroup/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->
-# Ignored example for e2e tests
+# Complete Example

-This example will not be run as an e2e test as it has the .e2eignore file in the same directory.
+This example shows how to deploy the Ip Group module with multiple IP addresses, Resource locks and Role assignment.

 ```hcl
 terraform {